crh225/customer-api-1/README.md

 # customer-api-1

-This is the first attempt at generating a golden path repo/pipeline and service
+This is the first attempt at generating a golden path repo/pipeline and service.

 **Team:** green
 **Namespace:** green-dev